mrdonliu/client-server/Readme.md

 rubric.

 Note: because Georgia Tech now requires two factor authentication you will need to obtain a special token for submitting your code.
 See [https://bonnie.udacity.com/auth_tokens/two_factor](https://bonnie.udacity.com/auth_tokens/two_factor) for information on how to obtain and store this token.
-Once you have done so you will be able to submit for **all** projects in this course.
+Once you have done soyou will be able to submit for **all** projects in this course.

 After submitting, you may double-check the results of your submission by visiting the [Udacity/GT autograding website](https://bonnie.udacity.com) and going to the student portal.

-Note: under heavy load, you may get a timeout error from Bonnie.
+> Note: under heavy load, you may get a timeout error from Bonnie.
 The results on the web page will show you the estimated completion time.
 When the test run is completed, your results will be updated.